 Here are some steps that will help resolve the most common problems with Chromecast.
-These tips also apply to casting to Sony Android TV’s (2015 and later Android TV models) and TCL TVs that run Android TV.
+These tips also apply to casting to Sony Android TVs (2015 and later Android TV models) and TCL TVs that run Android TV.
 If you are trying to cast to a Samsung TV, LG TV, Vizio TV, or use Apple AirPlay, then please check the articles in this section for those devices.

 Casting a live event?
 For the best results when casting a live event from your mobile app, we recommend starting the cast, then selecting the live stream.

-Apple Mobile devices with iOS 14 or later, need to give local network access for the MotorTrend app so it can connect to the TV.
+Apple Mobile devices with iOS 14 or later, need to give local network access to the MotorTrend app so it can connect to the TV.
 Go to your device’s settings, scroll down to the MotorTrend app, and under “Allow MotorTrend to Access” make sure that the slider for Local Network access is enabled.

 Setting up Chromecast for the first time?
 Google has an article to help walk you through the process.

 Already have Chromecast setup but the casting icon is missing in the mobile app?
 Please close and restart the MotorTrend app after you make any changes so it can recheck for a device to cast to.
 Here are some things to try:

 - Make sure your Chromecast is turned on before you start the MotorTrend mobile app.

 - Please make sure that your mobile device and MotorTrend app have been updated to the latest version as a first step.